|

 nerdy analogy:

-If someone were only ever made
+If someone were

 aware of the existence of the

-Dark Side of the Force, as practiced by Sith—perhaps because
+Dark Side of the Force, as practiced by Sith — perhaps because

 that’s the only